Wood Material Science

 Wood science teaching

-We offer teaching related to wood material science, wood products and processes as well as life cycle analysis of wood products.
-We are continuously developing our teaching and recently focusing on high-quality online learning.
-Online learning enables us to provide teaching to a wider audience, including students from different fields in Aalto, students from other universities, as well as, life-wide-learners.
+We offer teaching related to wood material science, wood products and processes and life cycle analysis of wood products to a wide audience, including students from different fields in Aalto, students from other universities, as well as, life-wide-learners.

 Find out more about our courses here.